actions/runner/docs/checks/network.md

 Otherwise, contact GitHub customer support or log an issue at https://github.com/actions/runner

-### Troubleshooting: Why can't I configure a runner
+### Troubleshooting: Why can't I configure a runner?

 If you are having trouble connecting, try these steps:

 1. Validate you can reach our endpoints from your web browser.
 If not, the problem likely exists on your local network.
   - For hosted Github:
     - https://api.github.com/